 Project ALBATTS is endorsing the importance of connecting training providers and their cooperation by facilitating different events and being part of PfS implementation - Automotive Skills Alliance for example.
-ALBATTS is also implementing a traing the trainers battery forum - BATTForum, where VET teachers across all Europe exchange good practices and learn about the battery sector.
+ALBATTS is also implemented a training the trainers battery forum - BATTForum, where VET teachers across all Europe exchange good practices and learn about the battery sector - currently this is run by the CaBaTT consortium which came from the ALBATTS partnerships.